Why Will Ferrell’s USC commencement speech was a grand slam

 Will Ferrell’s establishing common ground helped bridge the gap between the incredibly successful celebrity, and the newly graduated students ready to embark on their journey in the adult world.

-He Told a Story
+He told a story

 Storytelling is a powerful tool.
 Ferrell used it masterfully by making the most of his commencement speech a story about his time at USC.
 He weaved a tale about how he went to school to get a degree in “Sports Information” – but he wasn’t sure what he wanted to do professionally (maybe, sportscasting?).
 However, while at USC, he began to develop an interest in comedy when he played a practical joke on an intimidating professor.
 The professor ended up loving the joke and asking him to do it again.
 Ferrell explained that his experience at the school sowed the seeds of his desire to entertain.
 Slowly but surely, he was able to build a career that afforded him success.